Best places to visit in Jaffna with a handy map

 Walk a few meters and you find the cleaning section, where the fish is made ready for cooking.

 This is not an industrial area by any mean.
 It’s instead based on a few square meters, two sheds and a small pier.

 It’s more down to the basics.
 You will be very unlikely to meet any tourist.

 Check the map below for the location as there are many fish markets around the city (I got confused myself when I wanted to revisit the place for more videos)

-If you are into photography than this is a must place to visit in Jaffna.
+If you are into photography then this is a must place to visit in Jaffna.

 I visited the exterior on a sunrise photography walk however it was still close in the early part of the morning.

-The clock tower is an historical site and landmark of Jaffna.
-It was built almost 150 years ago in occasion of the Prince of Wales visit to Ceylon.
+The clock tower is a historical site and landmark of Jaffna.
+It was built almost 150 years ago in the occasion of the Prince of Wales visit to Ceylon.

-I would not wake up just for this tower though, add some more juicy stuff as a walk around the fort and in the city center.
+I would not wake up just for this tower though, add some more juicy stuff like a walk around the fort and in the city centre.